Unified genus-1 potential and a parametric perturbative/nonperturbative relation

 The P/NP relation can be equivalently expressed as a differential equation,

 One of our main results is the generalization of the P/NP formula to a two-parameter family of quartic potentials, interpolating between pure cubic and quartic potentials, for which the P/NP relation has already been confirmed \cite{Alvarez:2000, Alvarez:2002, Gahramanov:2015yxk}.
 Although our formula is in the spirit of the P/NP relation, in the sense that it allows us to construct the nonperturbative function $A(E,\hbar)$ from the perturbative information $B(E,\hbar)$, its functional form is different since it includes derivative terms with respect to two deformation parameters. {The paper is organized as follows: in the next section, we first review the Picard-Fuchs equation to compute the classical periods on the hyperelliptic curve associated with our deformed potential.
-Then we focus on the exact WKB approach and the quantum corrections to the classical periods.
+Then, we focus on the exact WKB approach and the quantum corrections to the classical periods.
 After we elaborate on the precise relationship of the quantum corrected periods to the aforementioned functions $A(E,\hbar)$ and $B(E,\hbar)$, we state the parametric version of the P/NP relation, which is a generalization to a family of potentials interpolating between the cubic and quartic potentials.
-In section 3, we study the large order behaviour of the perturbation theory in the presence of either real or complex instantons.
-We demonstrate how the corrections improve the match between the large order perturbation theory and the early terms of instanton fluctutations; reminiscent of the more customary behaviour from the resurgence theory.
-Finally, we conclude with a short review of our results.} {Resurgence theory has been applied in various quantum mechanical systems \cite{Zinn-Justin:2004qzw, Zinn-Justin:2004vcw, Jentschura:2010zza, Alvarez:2000, Alvarez:2002, Dunne:2013ada, Dunne:2014bca, Basar:2013eka, Cherman:2014ofa, Behtash:2015loa, Behtash:2015zha, Gahramanov:2015yxk, Gahramanov:2016xjj, Basar:2015xna, Dunne:2016qix, Fujimori:2017osz, Fujimori:2018kqp, Fujimori:2022lng, Codesido:2017dns, Basar:2017hpr}, and for reviews on the subject, we refer to \cite{Costin:2008, Dorigoni:2014hea, Marino:2015yie, Aniceto:2018bis}.}
+In section 3, we study the large-order behavior of the perturbation theory in the presence of either real or complex instantons.
+We demonstrate how the corrections improve the match between the large-order perturbative series and the early terms of instanton fluctuations, reminiscent of the more customary behavior from the resurgence theory.
+Finally, we conclude with a short review of our results.} {Resurgence theory has been applied in various quantum mechanical systems \cite{Zinn-Justin:2004qzw, Zinn-Justin:2004vcw, Jentschura:2010zza, Alvarez:2000, Alvarez:2002, Dunne:2013ada, Dunne:2014bca, Basar:2013eka, Cherman:2014ofa, Behtash:2015loa, Behtash:2015zha, Gahramanov:2015yxk, Gahramanov:2016xjj, Basar:2015xna, Dunne:2016qix, Fujimori:2017osz, Fujimori:2018kqp, Fujimori:2022lng, Codesido:2017dns, Basar:2017hpr, Gorsky:2014lia, Misumi:2015dua, vanSpaendonck:2023znn}, and for reviews on the subject, we refer to \cite{Costin:2008, Dorigoni:2014hea, Marino:2015yie, Aniceto:2018bis}.}